 - Deep grooves under your eyes make you look tired

 Eyelid surgery is typically considered a cosmetic procedure, but it may be considered medically necessary if sagging eyelids are affecting your vision.
-If heavy, sagging brows are also a concern, your surgeon may choose to combine this procedure with a brow lift.

 Your Eyelid Surgery Options

 Blepharoplasty can be performed on your upper eyelids, lower eyelids, or both.
 In most cases a local anesthetic is used to numb the area and sedation is administered to keep you comfortable throughout the surgery.